anthonyhuynh227/Database-system/README.md

 2. Visit the [GitLab SSH key management page](https://gitlab.cs.washington.edu/profile/keys).
 You'll need to log in using your CSE account.
 3. Click "Add SSH Key" and paste in your **public** key into the text area.

 While you're logged into the GitLab website, browse around to see which projects you have access to.
 You should have access to `simple-db-[your username]`.
-Spend a few minutes getting familiar with the directory layout and file structure.

-We next want to move the code from the GitLab repository onto your local file system.
+We next want to get the GitLab repository onto your local file system.
 To do this, you'll need to clone the lab repository by issuing the following commands on the command line:

 ```sh
 $ git clone git@gitlab.cs.washington.edu:cse444-23wi/simple-db-MY_GITLAB_USERNAME.git
 $ cd simple-db-MY_GITLAB_USERNAME
 ```

-This will make a complete replica of the lab repository locally.
+This will make a replica of the lab repository locally.
 If you get an error that looks like:

 ```sh
 Cloning into 'simple-db-myusername'...